Local man plays Secret Santa and pays nearly $30,000 worth of layaways for military families

 "Each one they have to do separately.
 It's exciting!" said Luke Hillier with a big smile on his face.

 Hillier, a local businessman, has been known for donating his time and money.
-In 2017, he flew to provide relief for Hurricane Harvey in Corpus Christi, Texas and Hurricane Maria in Puerto Rico.
+In 2017, he flew to provide relief for Hurricane Harvey in Corpus Christi, Texas, and Hurricane Maria in Puerto Rico.

 Since the Oceana Navy Exchange needed to do each transaction individually, Hillier was in the store for a few hours, which made it possible for him to bump into customers who came in to pay their layaway.